malteschmitz/gosu-morse/README.md

 ## TODO

+* Iambic A Mode ignores other paddle press entirely if it starts AND ends while sending
+* pause (pause everything and freeze screen)
 * automatic CpM detection
 * swap left and right paddle (and key and tree)
 * Use Gosu.record to speed up tree drawing